samicrusader/samicrusader/README.md

 Hi!

-I am proficient in Python.
-I dabble around with other languages like the variants of C and Golang, but with various amounts of success (usually little).
+I am proficient in Python, but am learning other languages like C(++).
+I dabble around with other languages like Golang or C#, with various amounts of success (usually little).

 [https://samicrusader.me](https://samicrusader.me)